alexjbush/ansible-hadoop-asap/README.md

 This has been tested against CentOS6 and CentOS7 in Vagrant.

+##### Updates
+* Kerberos now deployed optionally during blueprint build.
+Specify it as a service in: [group_var/all](group_vars/all) (Only available Ambari 2.2.1+ due to [AMBARI-14409](https://issues.apache.org/jira/browse/AMBARI-14409), use the old deployment method if a lower Ambari version is needed)
+* Ranger now deployed as an optional service

 ## Getting started
 The inventory file is expected in be in a format similar to the example: [example](inventories/example_inventory).